biothings/mygeneset.info/docs/doc/query_service.rst

 sort
 """"
     Optional, the comma-separated fields to sort on.
 Prefix with "-" for descending order, otherwise in ascending order.
-Default: sort by matching scores in decending order.
+Default: sort by matching scores in descending order.

 facets
 """"""
-    Optional, a single field or comma-separated fields to return facets, for example, "facets=taxid", "facets=taxid,type_of_gene".
+    Optional, a single field or comma-separated fields to return facets, for example, "facets=taxid", "facets=taxid,source".
 See `examples of faceted queries here <#faceted-queries>`_.

 facet_size
 """"""""""
-    Optional, an integer (1 <= **facet_size** <= 1000) that specifies how many buckets to ret
-urn in a faceted query.
+    Optional, an integer (1 <= **facet_size** <= 1000) that specifies how many buckets to return in a faceted query.

 species_facet_filter
 """"""""""""""""""""
     Optional, relevant when faceting on species (i.e., "facets=taxid" are passed).
 It's used to pass species filter without changing the scope of faceting, so that the returned facet counts won't change.
 Either species name or taxonomy id can be used, just like "`species <#species>`_" parameter above.
 See `examples of faceted queries here <#faceted-queries>`_.

-entrezonly
+always_list
+"""""""""""
+    Optional, forces a field, or set of fields to always return an array.
+This is useful for fields such as **genes** and **genes.ensemblgene**, which may return an array or string.
+Can take a comma sepparated list of fields such as: "always_list=genes,genes.ensemblgene".

+allow_null
 """"""""""
-    Optional, when passed as "true" or "1", the query returns only the hits with valid Entrez gene ids.
-Default: false.

-ensemblonly
-"""""""""""
-    Optional, when passed as "true" or "1", the query returns only the hits with valid Ensembl gene ids.
-Default: false.
+    Optional, forces a field, or set of fields to return **Null** if the field does not exist.
+Can take a comma sepparated list of fields such as: "allow_null=genes.ncbigene,genes.ensemblgene".

 callback
 """"""""